-Premium Payment: Retired teachers shall pay the total premium plan plus the additional two percent administrative fee charged under COBRA.
-The cost of retirees' health insurance, dental insurance, and long term care insurance premiums may be reimbursed from their post-retirement health savings account.
+- a.
+General Information: Retired teachers shall pay the total premium plan plus the additional two percent administrative fee charged under COBRA.
+The cost of retirees' health insurance, dental insurance, and long-term care insurance premiums may be reimbursed from their post-retirement health savings account.
 Teachers who pay for COBRA benefits through MSRS will be charged the 2% administrative fee.
-Medicare eligible retired teachers and/or their spouses shall pay the total premium for the Medicare Supplement plan(s).
+Medicare eligible retired teachers and/or their spouses shall pay the total premium for the Medicare Supplement plan(s). - b.
+Automatic Payment Options.
+Teachers who are retired are able to pay for their monthly health insurance premiums through automatic pay directly from a savings or checking account.
+Additional information is automatically distributed to retirees and others on leaves of absence from the Human Resources/Employee Benefits Department.